laboon/cs0401/assignments/assignment2/grading_rubric.md

 2. All currency values properly formatted and displayed
 2. Gives proper change to customers
 2. Asks for and correctly calculates Pie Card discounts
-2. Properly andles invalid or unexpected values.
+2. Properly handles invalid or unexpected values.
 NOTE: You may assume that all values will be of the correct type.
 For example, if you expect 1 or 2, the grader may try typing in 7 or -54, but will not type in "pollywollydoodle".

-Note that partial credit will be given for eahch topic.
+Note that partial credit will be given.

 However, a program which does not compile or does not execute at all will receive only minimal credit.